International Family Law Attorneys Helping Clients with Child Abductions and Child Custody Cases

 Because the term “habitual residence” is not defined by the Hague Convention and because jurisprudence has set forth imprecise contours concerning its scope and meaning, courts frequently rely on legal experts.
 Accordingly, it is often of crucial importance to use foreign law lawyers and legal experts to establish the existence and scope of the petitioning parent’s rights.

-Our Foreign Law Expertise
+Our Foreign Law Experience

 - We testify concerning the following legal systems: e.g. United States, Brazil, Colombia, Costa Rica, England, France, Germany, Italy, Mexico, Peru, and many other nations.